-Have you ever stopped to think about it?
+Have you ever really stopped to think about it?

-Here in my naturopathic clinic, clients come to us looking to improve their health.
+Clients come to see me because they want to improve their health.
 Maybe they are tired, not sleeping, gaining weight, stressed, depressed or anxious, riddled with allergies or sensitivities or just constantly catching every bug that goes around.
-So, amongst other evaluations, one of the important things we do is to have a look at their diet and lifestyle for clues as to what might be contributing to their current poor health.
+Does this sound familiar?

-Once we have identified those aspects that might be perpetuating their health issues we have to work out how to change them for the better.
-It’s fair to say that occasionally we get some pushback.
-Sometimes, people are not prepared to change their routine (even though it is clearly not supporting good health) or perhaps they aren’t prepared to take the treatments we prescribe.
-This is all part of the challenge of being an effective naturopath but it can make it difficult to achieve the outcomes our clients desire if they are not prepared to make the investment in their health.
+Sometimes, clients are not prepared to change their routine (even though it is clearly not supporting good health) or perhaps they aren’t prepared to take the herbal or nutritional supplements I prescribe.
+Working out how to make this happen and convincing my clients of the benefits is all part of being an effective naturopath.
+However it can be difficult to achieve the outcomes my clients desire if they are not prepared to make the investment in their health.

-How often have you said one of these things?
+How often have you said one of these things to yourself?

 “I don’t have time to exercise today”